 Department Seeks Part-Time Firefighters

 The Richmond Heights Division of Fire is currently seeking applications for part-time firefighters.
 All applicants must possess Firefighter II and Paramedic certifications.
 Interested candidates can pick up an employment application at Richmond Heights City Hall during normal business hours.
-Employment applications can also be downloaded.
-Please contact Fire Chief Marc Neumann at (216) 383-6304 with any questions.
+View the Employment application (PDF).
+Please contact Fire Chief Marc Neumann at 216-383-6304 with any questions.

 Smoke Alarm Program